 Skills needed by teams include:

 - Graphic design and communications

-- Team organization and project management
+- Team organization and project and financial management

 - Software and hardware engineering